SolaceHarmony/SolaceCore/docs/components/kernel/channel_system.md

 ### `Port.PortConnection<in IN : Any, out OUT : Any>` Data Class

-Represents a validated connection between a source port and a target port, potentially involving handlers, a protocol adapter, and conversion rules.
+Represents a validated connection between a source port and a target port, and actively routes messages when started.
+Connections may include handlers, a protocol adapter, and a conversion-rule chain.
 *   **Key Properties:**
     *   `sourcePort: Port<@UnsafeVariance IN>`
     *   `targetPort: Port<@UnsafeVariance OUT>`